 All Financial Aid students failing to meet requirements for attendance and/or academic progress at an evaluation point will be notified in writing by School of Career Education Administration.
-Pending the result of an appeal, students may be placed on Probationary status, or risk termination of Financial Aid.
+Pending the result of an appeal, students may be placed on Probationary status, or risk termination of Financial Aid, and termination of the program.